HOA Homeowners' Rights Task Force

 Showed up to vote, but was not allowed

-by Star42, 2 months ago
+by Star42, about 2 years ago

 My HOA has been very elusive about where and when meetings will be held.
 Finally, though, I got actual notice of an upcoming meeting.
 We weren’t given a lot of advance notice and the meeting was to be held the week of Christmas, so it didn’t seem like they wanted high turn out.
 The notice said we would vote on the budget and vote on our board members.
 When I showed up to the meeting, I was told that the bylaws state that unless a supermajority of the members show up and vote, the budget automatically passes, so there was...
 Continue reading